Perverse schobers, stability conditions and quadratic differentials I: Application: quadratic differentials as stability conditions

 \begin{proposition} Suppose that the polar type of $\FQuad{}{\sow}$ is not $(-2)$.
 If $p>2$, then each component of the stratum~$F_p$ contains a point~$q$ and a neighbourhood $U \subset \FQuad{}{\sow}$ of~$q$ such that $U \cap B_{p}$ is contained in the locus $\int_\alpha \sqrt{q} \in \RR$ for some $\alpha \in \Hone(\sow)$, and that this containment is strict in the more precise sense that $U \cap B_{p-1}$ is connected.

 As a consequence, we find that any path in $\FQuad{}{\sow}$ is homotopic relative to its endpoints to a path in $B_2$. \end{proposition}

 In particular, connected components of $\FQuad{}{\sow}$ are in one-to-one correspondence with connected components of $\EG(\sow)$.
-Denote by $\FQuad{S}{\sow}$, the quotient moduli space of $\FQuad{}{\sow}$, where we identify two connected components if the corresponding exchange graph of mixed-angulations share the same dual exchange graph of S-graphs.
+Denote by $\FQuad{S}{\sow}$ the quotient moduli space of $\FQuad{}{\sow}$, where we identify two connected components if the corresponding exchange graphs of mixed-angulations share the same dual exchange graphs of S-graphs.

-As in \cite{BS,BMQS}, we can complexify the isomorphism in \Cref{cor:iso} as follows: \begin{itemize} \item Using the correspondence $\eta\mapsto\Gamma_\eta$ for $\eta$ in the initial S-graph $\Sgh$, one identifies Grothendieck group and $\Hone$ as $\kappa\colon K(\CS)\cong\Hone(\sow)$. \item Define a map $\iota_\A$ from $B_0(\sow)$, the saddle-free part of $\FQuad{S}{\sow}$, to $\Stab(\CS)$ first.
-More precisely, given a quadratic differential $\phi$, its saddle connections form an S-graph $\T_\phi$ of $\sow$ and hence corresponds to a heart $\Ch_\T$.
-Then we map $\phi$ to the stability condition $\sigma$ determined by $\Ch_\T$ with central charge given by the period map in \cref{eq:periodmap}, i.e.~$Z=\int\circ\;\kappa$. \item Extend the map $\iota_\A$ from $B_0$ to $B_2$ continuously by compatible $\CC$-actions on both sides. \item Finally, extend the map $\iota_\A$ from $B_p$ to $B_{p+1}$ inductively.
-Here, we use the same argument as \cite[Prop.~5.8]{BS}, cf. paragraph Extension-to-non-tame-differentials in \cite[\S~8.2]{BMQS}, and the walls-have-ends property on any connected component of $F_p$ \Cref{prop:pathinBp} is essential. \end{itemize}
+As in \cite{BS,KQ2,BMQS}, we can complexify the isomorphism in \Cref{cor:iso} as follows: \begin{itemize} \item Using the correspondence $\eta\mapsto\Gamma_\eta$ for $\eta$ in the initial S-graph $\Sgh$, one identifies the Grothendieck group and the homology group $\Hone$ as $\kappa\colon K_0(\CS)\cong\Hone(\sow)$. \item We first define a map $\iota_\A$ from $B_0(\sow)$, the saddle-free part of $\FQuad{S}{\sow}$, to $\Stab(\CS)$.
+More precisely, given a saddle-free quadratic differential $\phi$, the union of those saddle connections that cross a single horizontal strip is an S-graph $\T_\phi$ of $\sow$ and hence corresponds to a heart $\Ch_\T$.
+Then we map $\phi$ to the stability condition $\sigma$ determined by $\Ch_\T$ with central charge given by the period map in \cref{eq:periodmap}, i.e.\ $Z=\int\circ\;\kappa$. \item Extend the map $\iota_\A$ from $B_0$ to $B_2$ continuously by compatible $\CC$-actions on both sides.
+This is the analogue of \cite[Prop.~10.7]{BS}, as the key is the identification between the Grothendieck group and the homology group above and how they change after tilting or flip (which follows from \eqref{eq:iso}). \item Finally, extend the map $\iota_\A$ from $B_p$ to $B_{p+1}$ inductively.
+Here, we use the same argument as \cite[Prop.~5.8]{BS}, cf.\ paragraph Extension-to-non-tame-differentials in \cite[\S~7.2]{BMQS}, and the walls-have-ends property on any connected component of $F_p$ \Cref{prop:pathinBp} is essential. \item A remark is that the $\sow$-framing (also known as Teichm\"{u}ller framing) of the quadratic differentials identifies connected components of the exchange graphs (of S-graphs) and of the moduli spaces.
+See \cite[Sec.~4.1]{KQ2} for detailed discussion on (two versions of) framing. \end{itemize}